ssh contextualisation should *not* overwrite authorized_keys file

 If the contextualisation packages are somewhere available in a version control repo, I can also create a pull request

-#4 Updated by Javi Fontan over 5 years ago
+#4 Updated by Javi Fontan almost 6 years ago

 I would do that per line as SSH_PUBLIC_KEY can contain more than one key.
 The code for the script that generates